 - i.
 Write a dated and timed note of what has been disclosed or noticed, said or done. - ii.
 Report immediately to the Headteacher. - iii.
 Pass on the written record. - iv.
-If the allegation concerns the conduct of the Headteacher, report immediately to the Chair of Governors.
+If the allegation or safeguarding concern is about the conduct of the Headteacher, report immediately to the Chair of Governors.
 Pass on the written record.
 (If there is difficulty reporting to the Chair of Governors, contact the Allegations Manager (LADO), Safeguarding and Performance Unit as soon as possible.)

-2) Headteacher (or Chair of Governors)
+2) Headteacher (or Chair of Govenors)

-- i.
-If there is no written record, write a dated and timed note of what has been disclosed or noticed, said or done. - ii.
+i.
+If there is no written record, write a dated and timed note of what has been disclosed or noticed, said or done.

+- ii.
 Before taking further action notify and seek advice from the Allegations Manager (LADO), Safeguarding and Improvement Unit on the same day. - iii.
-You may be asked to clarify details or the circumstances of the allegation, but this must not amount to an investigation. - iv.
+You may be asked to clarify details or the circumstances of the allegation, but this must not amount to an investigation at this stage. - iv.
 Report to First Response Children's Duty if the Allegations Manager (LADO) so advises or if circumstances require a referral concerning a child. - v.
-Ongoing involvement in cases: - Liaison with the Allegations Manager (LADO) - Co-operation with the investigating agency's enquiries as appropriate.

-- Consideration of employment issues and possible disciplinary action where the investigating agencies take no further action. - Possible referral to the DBS or The Teaching Regulation Agency, depending on the outcome.
+Ongoing involvement in cases: - Liaison with the Allegations Manager (LADO) - Co-operation with the investigating agency's enquiries as appropriate (including working closely with the employment agency in the case of supply teachers). - Consideration of employment issues and possible disciplinary action where the investigating agencies take no further action. - Possible referral to the DBS or The Teaching Regulation Agency, depending on the outcome.